astronomer/airflow-guides/guides/scheduling-in-airflow.md

 - **`start_date`**: The first date your DAG will be executed.
 This parameter is required for your DAG to be scheduled by Airflow.
 - **`end_date`**: The last date your DAG will be executed.
 This parameter is optional.

-> **Note** In Airflow 2.3 or older, the `schedule` parameter was called `schedule_interval` and only accepted cron expressions or timedelta objects.
-Timetables had to be passed to Airflow using the now obsolete `timetable` parameter.
-For versions of Airflow prior to 2.2 specifying the `schedule_interval` was the only mechanism for defining a DAG's schedule.
+> **Note** In Airflow 2.3 or older, the `schedule` parameter is called `schedule_interval` and only accepts cron expressions or timedelta objects.
+Additionally, timetables have to be passed using the `timetable` parameter, which is deprecated in Airflow 2.4+.
+In versions of Airflow 2.2 and earlier, specifying `schedule_interval` is the only way to define a DAG's schedule.

 ### Example

 As a simple example of how these concepts work together, say we have a DAG that is scheduled to run every 5 minutes.
-Taking the most recent DAG run, the logical date is `2022-08-28 22:37:33`, which is the same as the `data_interval_start` shown in the bottom right corner of in the screenshot below.
-The `data_interval_end` is 5 minutes later.
+Looking at the most recent DAG run, the logical date is `2022-08-28 22:37:33`, which is the same as the **Data interval start** shown in the bottom right corner of in the screenshot below.
+The **Data interval end** is 5 minutes later.

 ![5 Minute Example DAG](https://assets2.astronomer.io/main/guides/scheduling-in-airflow/2_4_5minExample.png)

-If we look at the next run in the UI, the logical date is `2022-08-28 22:42:33`.
-This is 5 minutes after the previous logical date, and the same as the `data_interval_end` of the last DAG run since there are no gaps in the schedule.
-The data interval of the next DAG run is also shown.
-Run After, which is the date and time that the next DAG run is scheduled for, is the same as the current DAG run's `data_interval_end`: `2022-08-28 19:47:33`.
+If we look at the next DAG run in the UI, the logical date is `2022-08-28 22:42:33`.
+This is 5 minutes after the previous logical date, and the same as the **Data interval end** of the last DAG run because there are no gaps in the schedule.
+If we hover over **Next Run**, we can see that **Run After**, which is the date and time that the next DAG run is scheduled for, is also the same as the current DAG run's **Data interval end**:

 ![5 Minute Next Run](https://assets2.astronomer.io/main/guides/scheduling-in-airflow/2_4_5minExample_next_run.png)